FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 }
 ```

+---

 Our next value is going to be the schema format number, this will indicate what version
 of sqlite was used to create the file and is used by sqlite to determine if the version
 running can understand the file.
 Currently, there are only 4 schema format numbers (1-4)
 and the default has been 4 since 2006.
-In is possible to set the default to 1 by either
+It is possible to set this to 1 by either
 compiling sqlite directly or running a special statement but versions 2 and 3 would only
 be found if you were using an an older version of sqlite.
 Version 1 is going to be the
 baseline all versions of sqlite can handle this format.
 Version 2 adds the ability